Vyral/base-template/_posts/2020-03-11-what-property-owners-need-to-know-about-rent-control-exemptions.md

 {% include youtube.html %}

-*This is just a reminder for California property owners to send out your exemption notices to tenants if you want to remain exempt from rent control in California.*
+<p style="text-align: center;"><em>This is just a reminder for California property owners to send out your exemption notices to tenants if you want to remain exempt from rent control in California.</em></p>

 Tenant-occupied properties like single-family homes, condos, townhomes are exempt from the new California rent control law.
 Additionally, duplexes where one unit is owner-occupied and the other is tenant-occupied are exempt as long as one of the units remains owner-occupied.